fmontesi/website/web/bliki/TeachingChoreographies.md

 ## Opinions from the course 'Concurrency Theory'

 The choreography-first approach is the result of years of teaching both concurrency theory (MSc level) and concurrent programming (BSc level) in higher education.
 (There's a lot to be said also about research and professional work, but let's stick to teaching here.)
 My admittedly personal experience is that putting choreographies at the forefront in the beginning and then keeping them side to side with processes gives students a clearer sense of what we are doing and why.
 After seeing mechanical methods for translating choreographies into processes for a while ([endpoint projection](ChoreographicProgramming#EndpointProjection)), they start applying the same principles in their heads while looking at examples.
 How do I know?
-Sometimes they correct me when I write processes on the blackboard... ;-)
+Sometimes they correct me when I write processes on the blackboard, citing blatantly that 'Hey, the choreography said ...' ;-)

 How do students feel about it?
 Here are some of the comments that my students left in the evaluation of the first course I taught by using the book.
 (DM861: Concurrency Theory, University of Southern Denmark, Spring 2023.)